Corvan/mailpit-api-client/docs/usage.rst

 Client
 ------

-The client itself consists of the class :py:class:`API` in `mailpit/client/api.py <mailpit/client/api.py>`_, that offers methods, which query the API-Endpoints and are named respectively.
+The client itself consists of the class :py:class:`mailpit.client.api.API`, that offers methods, which query the API-Endpoints and are named respectively.
 To use this class, simply try something like this.
 You have to have Mailpit running on localhost for this [1]_ .